HumanSignal/label-studio/docs/source/guide/storage.md

     ]
 }
 ```
+4. Set up cross-origin resource sharing (CORS) access to your bucket, using a policy that allows GET and PUT access from the same host name as your Label Studio deployment.
+See [Configuring cross-origin resource sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) and [CORS Configuration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ManageCorsUsing.html) in the Amazon S3 User Guide.

 ### Set up connection in the Label Studio UI
 In the Label Studio UI, do the following to set up Amazon S3 as a data source connection: